duncmccl/Word/README.md

 # Word

-Excises using hash maps and reading files.
+Excercise in search engine and programming concepts.

-Program reads in a text file "text.txt".
+Program reads in every file in the directory 'toread'

-Input text is scrubbed into lowercase only alphabet letters only.

-A nested hashmap is built using the hash of the words, then the hash of the word's index.

-Resulting hash map can then be queried to find every occurence of any word.
+recording the number of times each word occurs in each document

+then prints out the results.

 Any questions can be emailed to me: duncmccl@udel.edu